 The UK government says that once five years have passed, soldiers should not face prosecution, perhaps even if they have committed serious war crimes, including torture.

-The proposals also include introducing a new partial defence to murder and introducing a time limit on when civilian victims could claim compensation.
+The proposals also introduce a six-year time limit on when civilian victims could claim compensation.

 What do these proposals mean?

 This would mean that if, after five years, no charges have been brought against a former or current member of the Armed Forces for alleged crimes committed abroad, it would be practically impossible to prosecute that person.

 That means that after a certain time period, prosecutions won’t go ahead - unless in "exceptional circumstances".
 This could mean some people won't be held accountable for their actions and risks placing the military ‘above the law’.

 Rape and sexual violence will not be protected in this way but torture will.